Merlot: Wines

 As a varietal wine, Merlot can make soft, velvety wines with plum flavors.
 While Merlot wines tend to mature faster than Cabernet Sauvignon, some examples can continue to develop in the bottle for decades.
 There are three main styles of Merlot—a soft, fruity, smooth wine with very little tannins; a fruity wine with more tannic structure; and, finally, a brawny, highly tannic style made in the profile of Cabernet Sauvignon.
 Some of the fruit notes commonly associated with Merlot include cassis, black and red cherries, blackberry, blueberry, boysenberry, mulberry, ollalieberry, and plum.
 Vegetable and earthy notes include black and green olives, cola nut, bell pepper, fennel, humus, leather, mushrooms, rhubarb, and tobacco.
 Floral and herbal notes commonly associated with Merlot include green and black tea, eucalyptus, laurel, mint, oregano, pine, rosemary, sage, sarsaparilla, and thyme.
 When Merlot has spent significant time in oak, the wine may show notes of caramel, chocolate, coconut, coffee bean, dill weed, mocha, molasses, smoke, vanilla, and walnut.

 White Merlot

 White Merlot is made the same way as White Zinfandel.
 The grapes are crushed, and after very brief skin contact, the resulting pink juice is run off the must and is then fermented.
 It normally has a hint of raspberry.
 White Merlot was reputedly first marketed in the late 1990s.
 In Switzerland, a type of White Merlot is made in the Ticino region but has been considered more a rosé.

 White Merlot should not be confused with the grape variety Merlot blanc, which is a cross between Merlot and Folle blanche that was discovered in 1891, nor should it be confused with the white mutant variety of the Merlot grape.

+Recognition

+International Merlot Day is observed annually on 7 November and has been referenced in wine media coverage.